A quiet reflection on character

 Mussar suggests another measure: character.

-This small project offers six mirrors.
+These twenty pages are meant as mirrors.
 Not to lecture.
 Not to perform virtue.
 Only to look a little more honestly.

 Ego